IgorNosach25/commute-range/README.md

 8) For Vitebsk with range 3000 - 0,04 ms;
 9) For Vitebsk with range -1: The first time ~ 0,1; The second time ~ 0,01.

+Cities and directions that have been saved to DB already bellow.
 (All performance results may vary on different machines)

 # Future improvements